Can Alpha Brain Waves Boost Focus And Memory?

 3. Mindfulness

 Mindfulness refers to awareness of the present moment.
-You might notice what is happening around you and become aware of the sensory information you’re receiving from your environment.
-Some mindfulness techniques can include taking notice of sensations such as how the ground feels under your feet or doing things very slowly and deliberately, paying close attention to movements you normally make without much thought.
+Practicing mindfulness might involve noticing what is happening around you and becoming aware of the sensory information you’re receiving from your environment.
+Some mindfulness techniques can include taking note of sensations, such as how the ground feels under your feet, or doing things very slowly and deliberately, paying close attention to movements you normally make without much thought.

 4. Binaural beats